- Condiment | dairy-free | dressings | How-To's | Meal Prep 101 | salad dressing | vegan | Vinaigrette

 I don’t just love turmeric because of the health benefits, but I love its vibrant gold color, as it makes me happy, and brings joy to any dish I pair it with.
 I’ve already posted 2 recipes that use turmeric, my simple red lentil and turmeric soup and my turmeric roasted cauliflower.

 I’ve also been on a tahini kick, so I thought why not combine the two and make a dressing.
 I’m so happy I experimented, because I’m in love with this turmeric tahini dressing, and I’ve been topping it on EVERYTHING.
 It’s got a tangy, nutty and earthy flavor, and the vibrant golden yellow color makes any plain Jane dish look like a piece of art.
-Below are some examples of what I’ve been pairing this sauce with.
+The following video shows you just how easy it is to make.

 Below I sautéed the leftover cauliflower and some leftover black forbidden rice in a bit of avocado oil, and paired it with my turmeric tahini dressing and some baby gems.